FAQS

 What regulations do Dronavia's Direct Remote Identification (DRI) systems comply with ?

-The Direct Remote Identification (DRI) systems in the Fly ID range comply with EN 4709-002, which requires direct remote identification for drones weighing more than 250 grams and flying at less than 120 meters in the specific category.
+Dronavia’s Fly ID Direct Remote Identification (DRI) systems comply with the EN 4709-002 standard, which defines the requirements for direct remote identification of drones weighing more than 250 grams and operating below 120 meters in the specific category, in accordance with European regulations.

-The Beacon AM remote identification beacon enables drones to comply with the French DGAC decree of December 27, 2019.
+In addition, the Beacon AM remote identification device enables drones to comply with the French DGAC decree of December 27, 2019, which mandates electronic identification for certain professional drone operations in France.

 For which drones should a Direct Remote Identification systems be used?

-The use of a Direct Remote Identification (DRI) systems is mandatory for all drones (aircraft) weighing more than 250g that are not equipped with this device as standard.
+A Direct Remote Identification (DRI) system is mandatory for all drones weighing more than 250 grams that are not equipped with remote identification as a standard feature.

 Why do Direct Remote Identification (DRI) systems have a web interface?

-Fly ID systems feature a web interface accessible via WiFi to configure the system with your operator number and update the system.
+Fly ID Direct Remote Identification (DRI) systems include a web-based interface accessible via WiFi to allow operators to configure and manage the system easily.

 Are Fly ID direct remote identification (DRI) systems visible on drone tracking applications?